The Holy Spirit of God.

 Why?
 We would then have ceased struggling and no longer be trying, as Paul so eloquently phrased it, to win the race of Life.
 The metamorphosis would then cease and we would spiritually die in our earthly bodies just as a caterpillar would that tried to behave like a butterfly before the time was ripe for it to do so.
 As the foremost task of the caterpillar whilst alive is to work towards becoming a butterfly by doing what is essential to enable the change to be made, our most important task, is to do what is necessary during our earthly life to enable us to don our costume of immortality when we die.

-Just as I cannot see light itself but only those things it illuminates and makes visible, I can only know God, when His divine light illuminates my mind through His Holy Spirit.
-Whilst I cannot see God, I can truly know Him through His reflected glory; through Christ, the Incarnate Son of God and this insight is enabled by the Holy Spirit working within me.
+Just as I cannot see light itself but only those things it illuminates and makes visible I can only know God when His divine light illuminates my mind through His Holy Spirit.
+Whilst I cannot see God, I can truly know Him through His reflected glory which is Christ, the Incarnate Son of God, and this insight is enabled by the Holy Spirit working within me.

 The living, acting God of Christian theology is, of course, the source of all my concepts and whilst this makes them true they are possibly distorted by my acquired personal prejudices being loaded on them.
 Everything I do comes from God, but it is up to me to decide whether I perform my deeds like Saul or Paul but without input from God I would have no concepts at all.

 The Holy Spirit is the voice of our Heavenly Father, counselling, guiding, cautioning, helping and calling us back to Him.
 Whatever it is I understand and feel about God, I now know that this knowledge and perception has been revealed to me by the Holy Spirit who, as Paul wrote in 1 Cor.
-6:19 has made a temple of my body where it lives.
-Of that I have no doubt at all.
+6:19 has made a temple of my body where it now resides.

 Of that I have no doubt at all!